 Emily St.Denny works alongside Andrew Connell on an ESRC funded research programme on the changing relationship between the Welsh and UK Government, and the powers and policy levers available to Ministers in Wales.
 Prior to joining the Institute, Emily worked as a Research Assistant at the Centre on Constitutional Change at University of Edinburgh.

-Emyr Williams has particular responsibility for leading the PPIW’s work on tackling poverty, one of the strategic issues that we have agreed with Welsh Ministers that we will focus over the next two to three years.
+Emyr Williams has particular responsibility for leading the PPIW’s work on tackling poverty.
 He has experience of working in Local Government and the third sector.
 Prior to joining the Institute, Emyr was a Principal Research Officer at Cardiff Council and has also worked as a project manager for a youth charity and overseeing European funded projects in areas of high deprivation.

 Mair Bell joined PPIW in January 2017 on secondment from Wavehill, a Welsh based company specialising in economic and social research.
 Mair graduated top of her class from her MBA at Cardiff Business School and holds a First Class honours degree in Modern Languages from Durham University.
 Mair will be taking the lead on some of the larger assignments in our next work programme for ministers.